 Health Concern When Breeding French Bulldogs

 Because health screening is vital with breeds at high risk, you do want to hold a notepad and schedule all the screenings with your vet as soon as possible.
 Do not postpone such important checks to the next month or year; do them as soon as possible.
 Buying healthy parents will clear your worries for most issues since they tend to be inherited to a full or partial extent.
-Therefore, spending the extra money in the founding stock is profitable in the long run, simply because it will result is much less complications, and definitely cheaper vet bills.
+Therefore, spending the extra money in the founding stock is profitable in the long run, simply because it will result is much fewer complications and definitely cheaper vet bills.

 Brachycephalic Airway Obstructive Syndrome

 Brachycephalic means “short head”.
 The extremely short muzzle and oversized skull carry with them health risks.
 Chief among these risks is compromised breathing, or “brachycephalic airway obstructive syndrome”, or BOAS.
 In this condition, the dog has clinical signs of impaired respiratory function.
 The dog may make unusual sounds consistent with labored breathing such as snorting, snoring or retching.
-The dog may be unable to tolerate exercise, and will fatigue quickly.
-Also, the dog may lose consciousness because of lack of oxygen.
+The dog may be unable to tolerate the exercise, and will fatigue quickly.
+Also, the dog may lose consciousness because of the lack of oxygen.
 Of course, a dog that ceases to breathe is a dog that ultimately ceases to live.

 There are four structural abnormalities that correlate with brachycephaly: stenotic nares, elongated soft palate, hypoplastic trachea, and everted laryngeal saccules.

-Stenotic nares means that the nostrils are too narrow or they are constricted; and the dog can’t get adequate air through the nose.
+Stenotic nares mean that the nostrils are too narrow or they are constricted and the dog can’t get adequate air through the nose.
 This condition is one that a veterinarian can diagnosis by simply examining an awake dog.
 A dog will, also, mouth breathe.
 Mouth breathing results in an increase in sounds like snorting and snoring.
 This condition can be remedied by a relatively simple surgery that widens the nasal cavities.
 Unfortunately, though, stenotic nares may not be the only structural problem causing BOAS.